Degrees & Programs

-Choose from over ten MSc, MASc, MEng, and PhD programs.
+Choose from over ten PhD, MSc and MASc programs.
+Course-based, non-thesis programs (MEng and graduate certificates) are also offered.
 You can also check out the UBC Calendar for additional information:

 Degrees offered: Ph.D, M.Sc

-The Atmospheric Science Program, administered by the Department of Earth, Ocean and Atmospheric Sciences, is an interdisciplinary program, with faculty members coming from not only these two departments, but also from Agricultural Sciences, Chemistry and Applied Science, with research covering boundary layer and urban meteorology, atmospheric chemistry and air pollution, climate and climate variability, weather and climate prediction, cloud physics, atmosphere-ocean interactions, geophysical fluid dynamics, and interactions between the atmosphere and land (especially vegetation and soil).
+The Atmospheric Science Program, administered by the Department of Earth, Ocean and Atmospheric Sciences (EOAS), is an interdisciplinary program, with faculty members coming from EOAS, Geography, Chemistry, Math, Land & Food Systems, and Applied Science.
+Research spans boundary layers, turbulence, urban meteorology, atmospheric chemistry and air pollution, climate and climate variability, weather and climate prediction with numerical and AI models, cloud physics, atmosphere-ocean interactions, geophysical fluid dynamics, polar atmospheres, wind and hydro energy, wildfire weather, atmospheric cycling of biogeochemical processes, organic aerosols from biomass burning, ice nucleation, and interactions between the atmosphere and land (especially vegetation and soil).
+See detailed info at https://atsc.eoas.ubc.ca/ .

 UBC Calendar Description